NeuroTechX/ntx_slack_archive/devices.md

  >alexandre.barachant agreed, and I piloted numerous P300 studies during my doctoral studies.
 One specific study integrated more than one modality: for example we used SSVEP in addition to the p300 speller to improve accuracy, though only trivially  ( i think i still have the matlab  + psychophys. toolbox code if anyones interested..).
 The challenge with all of these modalities is still a low ITR compared to conventional control methods.
 I dont think anyone disagrees with you that current BCIs for healthy subjects dont offer better control - in any measure - beyond whats available via conventional HCI methods.

+8/2/2017 7:43 PM

+ **aj** :

+ >They have some hold release functionality that is more interactive then P300